Google Update – Extended Length for Title and Description in Search Results

 When Google sneezes, the web world catches cold.
 The latest Google update in organic search happened on the 4th of May, 2016.
 According to reports, “Google updated the search results layout to give organic listings an increased title tag size as well as increased width of the Featured Snippets/Answer Boxes, but have decreased the height of the Featured Snippets/Answer Boxes.”

-As per the new update, you can fit in additional 2 to 4 words to the meta title.
+As per the new update, you can fit in an additional 2 to 4 words to the meta title.
 But don’t fill in with too many keywords.
 You would not like to come across as spammy to Google Daddy.
 Get experienced copywriters to write keyword-enriched copy that makes sense and raise your rankings.
+Promote your brand

 As with any new SEO updates, it would be foolish if you don’t keep a check on your Click Through Rate (CTR).
 If you do make changes, make sure to monitor and compare your CTR performance of old title tags with the new ones.